AliTaee/roady/README.md

 After the installation, you can run the command `npm run dev` or `yarn dev` to start the app.
 It will be served on [http://localhost:3000](http://localhost:3000).

 ## Features

 * Dark Mode
 * Responsive

 ## How use it

+Clone and insert your data. feel free to change the project.
+For example change the design, add your functionality, or use your own favorite liberary or framework like `React`, `Vue`, `Svelte`.

 ## Tools Used